 So this year, I’ve decided to try a compromise.
-I’ll write one review column a month to tell you about all the books I’ve finished most recently.
-As Doug and the kids read different titles, they’ll have to come up with their own plan for sharing (unless it’s particularly noteworthy, in which case I’ll read it myself and report on it the following month).
+I’ll write one review column a month to tell you about all my most recent reads.
+As Doug and the kids read different titles.
+So they’ll have to come up with their own plan for sharing.
+Unless it’s particularly noteworthy.
+In which case, I’ll read it myself and report on it the following month.

 Glad Tidings: The First 25 Years of Flanders Family Christmas Letters by Jennifer Flanders